nathanhawe/pw-payroll/README.md

 1. Restore nuget packages
 1. Update the local instance of MSSQLLocalDB for PrimaCompany.IDP by opening the Package Manager Console, setting the default project to PrimaCompany.IDP and executing the following command:
 	* `Update-Database -Context ConfigurationDbContext -StartupProject PrimaCompany.IDP`
-	* `Update-Database -Context PersistedGrandDbContext -StartupProject PrimaCompany.IDP`
+	* `Update-Database -Context PersistedGrantDbContext -StartupProject PrimaCompany.IDP`
 	* `Update-Database -Context IdentityDbContext -StartupProject PrimaCompany.IDP`
 1. Update the local instance of MSSQLLocalDB for Payroll.Data by opening the Package Manager Console, setting the default project to Payroll.data and typing `Update-Database -StartupProject Payroll`.
 1. Add required app secrets using `dotnet user-secrets set "<Key>" "<Value>" --project payroll`